j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 With commands, you can make bot to do stuff during rounds.

-For now, you can ignore cpos_x and cpos_y arguments; they are only needed for maps with changing positions e.g. Geared and Sanctuary.
+For now, you can ignore cpos argument; they are only needed for maps with changing positions e.g. Geared and Sanctuary.
 There are also other important topics you should be aware of; all of them are explained later in [Advanced](#advanced) section.